 - (1) GTU degree program requirements are set by the GTU Council of Deans and are subject to change.
 Consult the GTU website and MA Program Handbook for the most updated information. - (2) Students in the M.Div. and M.A.B.S. are required to complete HR-1630, Methods in the Study of Buddhism.
 GTU MA students are required to complete MA-1000. - (3) Formal language study is strongly encouraged for the M.A.B.S. program, especially those students on the "pre-doc" track.
-Students may apply units of language study to the degree's unit requirement. - (4) Students focus their studies in a variety of ways from specific M.Div. curricular tracks, declared M.A.B.S. program track, or a concurrent certificate program.
-M.A.B.S. tracks have additional course requirements. - (5) IBS is committed to providing extracurricular professional development opportunities for its students; items listed here are suggestions and not a guarantee of specific programs.
-Please consult with your Academic Advisor or the Dean's Office for more information.
+Students may apply units of language study to the degree's unit requirement. - (4) Students focus their studies in a variety of ways from specific degree program tracks or a concurrent certificate program.
+Program tracks have additional course requirements. - (5) IBS is committed to providing extracurricular professional development opportunities for its students; items listed here are suggestions and not a guarantee of specific programs.
+Please consult with your Academic Advisor or the Dean's Office for more information. - (6) GTU MA students have the option of completing a shorter "capstone" project in lieu of a formal academic thesis.